 I’d also recommend Scott’s BBQ in Hemingway, SC.

 In Atlanta, GA, I go to Fox Brothers BBQ.

 19) What is the most rewarding part of cooking BBQ?

-Coming from a fine dining background, the simplicity and straightforwardness of BBQ is the most rewarding.
+Coming from a fine-dining background, the simplicity and straightforwardness of BBQ are the most rewarding.

 20) Anything else you’d like to share?

 Please come try our version of SC BBQ!

 188 East Bay Street, Charleston SC 29401